RiccardoMancini/Blender-add-on/README.md

 ### Installing the Add-on in Blender
 Now that you've completed the environment setup, it's time to install the add-on in Blender.
 To do this, compress the entire project folder into a .zip file.
 Then, within Blender's 'Preferences' menu, navigate to the add-ons section, and install the add-on from the .zip file.
-You're now ready to start using developed add-on.
+You're now ready to start using the developed add-on.